 It is the policy of El Paso County that employees recognize that their primary duties are to El Paso County.
 Employees are subject to be called to perform work duties at any time for emergencies, special assignments, overtime and the like, and the obligations of outside employment are always subordinate.
-A County employee who seeks to engage in employment outside of his/her duties with El Paso County must receive the approval of his supervisor prior to engaging in the outside employment.
-The employee must furnish to the supervisor a written description of the outside employment.
-Approval shall be given by the supervisor, provided that such employment is not conducted during the hours the employee is scheduled to work for the County; that such employment does not conflict with the employee's duties with the County; that such employment does not adversely affect the public image of the County; and that such employment does not adversely affect the employee's availability and usefulness as an employee of the County.
+A County employee who seeks to engage in employment outside of his their-his/her duties with El Paso County must receive the approval of his supervisor prior to engaging in the outside employment.
+The employee must furnish to the supervisor a detailed written description of the outside employment.
+Approval shall be given by the supervisor, provided that such employment is not conducted during the hours the employee is scheduled to work for the County; that such employment does not adversely affect the public image of the County; and that such employment does not adversely affect the employee's availability and usefulness as an employee of the County.